Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: HEURISTIC APPROACH

-Then, an iteration begins for each gNB $\iset$ and slice $\jset$ in to allocate RAN configurations.
-In \cref{algline:ran-31} the $\overall$ structure for $\pCU,\pDU$ and $\xVC$ is initialized as empty for $i,j$; in the case of $\overall[(RU)]$, its gNB cell-site is allocated.
-In \cref{algline:ran-32}, the $\kmset$ is organized according to the slice $i$.
-For instance, for \acs{eMBB} slices, the set $\kmset$ would remain since it might need three PPs due to their high demand and computing requirements; while for \acs{URLLC} slices, VC options $k$ where the DU is closer to the cell-site are prioritized; and \acs{mMTC} slices would prioritize single-split configurations since their computing requirements are lower.
-Next, in \cref{algline:ran-33}, candidate nodes $\mVPP_{cand}$ for $\pCU$ and $\pDU$ are retrieved according to the distance to the cell-site and node usage percentage: the closer and more used are prioritized.
-Line 38 iterates over the set of ordered VC options $\kset$ per slice. \cref{algline:ran-35} calls \texttt{Placement} function to get the temporal allocation of CU and DU nodes with $aux^{cu}, aux^{du} \in \mVPP$, and the temporal total computing utilization of these nodes $PP[cu], PP[du]$.
-After that, the temporal allocation is verified to be possible, if so, the overall result and computing utilization structures are updated in \cref{algline:ran-37,algline:ran-38}.
+In \cref{algline:ran-32}, the set $\kmset$ is organized according to the requirements of slice $j$.
+For example, for \acs{eMBB} slices, the set $\kmset$ remains unchanged, since these slices may require up to three PPs due to their high traffic and computational demands.
+In contrast, for \acs{URLLC} slices, VC options $k$ in which the DU is located closer to the cell site are prioritized.
+Similarly, \acs{mMTC} slices prioritize single-split configurations because of their lower computational requirements.
+Subsequently, \cref{algline:ran-33} retrieves the candidate nodes $\mVPP_{cand}$ for $\pCU$ and $\pDU$ according to both the distance to the cell site and the current node utilization percentage, prioritizing nodes that are simultaneously closer and more highly utilized.
+Then, \cref{algline:ran-34} iterates over the ordered set of VC options $\kset$ for each slice.
+In \cref{algline:ran-35}, the \texttt{Placement} function is invoked to obtain a temporary allocation of CU and DU nodes, denoted by $aux^{cu}, aux^{du} \in \mVPP$, as well as the temporary total computational utilization of these nodes, represented by $PP[cu]$ and $PP[du]$.
+Finally, the temporary allocation is verified for feasibility.
+If the allocation is feasible, both the overall allocation structure and the computational utilization structures are updated in \cref{algline:ran-37,algline:ran-38}.